 Bryn Mawr: The assembly had a visit from Larry Buote in May.
 John Meekin and Murray McCandless visited for a Lord’s Day morning in June while they were holding tent meetings in Hatboro.

 Marysville: The assembly was privileged to have Marcus and Allison Cain, Dan and Joan Harvey, Shad and Debbie Kember, and Tim Woodford in the area for the wedding of Bethany Kroeze and Duncan Beckett in Arlington.
 Our brethren shared in ministry and reports of their respective activities in Mexico at the monthly ministry meeting on June 6.
 During the week of June 21, the Daily Vacation Bible School averaged over 100 students and a few parents each day.
 On Friday, 52 students recited all five verses of the week from memory.
 The assembly at Shoultes requests prayer for planned gospel meetings beginning October 17 with Marvin Derksen.

 El Coapinole, Puerto Vallarta: The assembly had its annual Sunday School treat on July 4.
 Well over 200 people, including many parents, were present to hear the students recite verses.
 Marcus Cain spoke in the gospel.

-El Palmar de Ixtapa, Puerto Vallarta: David Alves and Daniel Mendoza, a local elder, held three weeks of very well-attended gospel meetings.
-Daniel had a large number of contacts out each night, and the believers rejoiced as a young mother and a young man professed faith in Christ.
+El Palmar de Ixtapa, Puerto Vallarta: Three weeks of very well-attended gospel meetings were held here.
+Daniel Mendoza had a large number of contacts out each night, and the believers rejoiced as a young mother and a young man professed faith in Christ.